 Hamilton Pool.
 Photo Credit Dave Mead.

 With so many rivers in the area, it’s no surprise that you’ll find numerous swimming holes in the Greater Austin area.
 Within the city limits, you’ll find two spring-fed pools: Barton Springs and Deep Eddy, both of which are open year round and are long-time Austin hot spots.
 Outside of town, you have swimming holes like Jacob’s Well, Hamilton Pool and Krause Springs, all providing unique landscapes, crystal clear water and cypress shade.

 Yoga is all the rage in Austin, and outdoor yoga has become a popular draw.
-For one, the flagship Whole Foods on North Lamar offers seasonal yoga classes on its rooftop - for free.
+For one, downtown's Moody Amphitheater hosts weekly yoga and meditation sessions on the expansive lawn.
 In addition, you can find studios teaching outdoor classes at places like Auditorium Shores, or on stand-up paddleboards on both Lady Bird Lake and Lake Austin.
 However you like to flow, there’s a teacher and studio in Austin with an outdoor opportunity.

 Courtesy of Jester King Brewery.

 9. Outdoor Bars, Cafes and Post-Adventure Brew-Pubs